 Elite Program Benefits

 American: American is my personal favorite elite program.
 There are no minimum spend requirements and you can accrue elite miles while flying on OneWorld partners.
 You may wonder, what’s a One World?
 It’s an alliance of airlines (American, British Airways, LAN, JAL, etc.) that share routes and allow you to credit miles to any frequent flier program in the alliance.
-You can reach the first tier of elite status, Gold, by flying 25,000 miles in a calendar year and by spending over $3,000 on airfare.
+You can reach the first tier of elite status, Gold, by flying 25,000 miles (EQMs) in a calendar year and by spending over $3,000 on airfare.
 If you strategically buy cheap plane tickets, you can achieve this with 2.5 round-trip flights to Rio de Janiero ($1,350) or 5 round-trip cross-country flights (JFK-LAX) ($1,250).
 To achieve Gold status with cheap flights, you will also want to meet the minimum spend on an American Airlines credit card that will waive the $3,000 minimum airfare spend requirement.

-Benefits: Gold status comes with pretty cool benefits including complementary upgrades (space permitting) on flights of 500 miles or less ($300+ per flight), 500 mile upgrades that are used to upgrade flights over 500 miles (cost $40 per 500 mile upgrade), one free checked bag, complimentary preferred seating ($10-50 per flight), and a discount on main cabin extra seating.
+Benefits: Gold status comes with pretty cool benefits including complementary upgrades (space permitting) on flights of 500 miles or less, 500-mile upgrades that are used to upgrade flights over 500 miles (cost $40 per 500 mile upgrade), one free checked bag, complimentary preferred seating ($10-50 per flight), and a discount on main cabin extra seating.

 Benefits: MVP status comes with benefits on Alaska, some of which are available when MVP members fly Delta and American airlines.
 You should consult the chart below.